anuraagbaishya/blog/content/posts/htb-pc.md

 * Requires little to no UI interaction like clicking buttons, filing forms, etc that cannot be replicated using direct web / API calls.
 It might be possible to replicate these functionalities using selenium or similar — but that increases the complexity of the script.
 * Related to the above — requires performing operations using some software running on one of the open ports or the machine.
 These might be web UIs or even CLI programs installed in the box.
-* Has a lot of steps / requires running a lot of tools.
+* Does not have a lot of steps / does not require running a lot of tools.
 The time required to create the script will be directly proportionate to the number of steps.

 This was the first (and only) box I have tried to script.
 I have done a few other boxes after this one, but I did not spend time trying to script them because of one of the above reasons.
 As I complete more boxes, I will continue to assess if the box is easy to script.
 If yes, great!
 If not, it may have to do with one of the above reasons, or I might have some other new reasons.